Embers of Care.

 Kiara

-This painting tells the story of Kiara, an Indian nurse whose move from Dubai to the UK symbolizes a brave step beyond comfort, driven by dreams nurtured since college.
+This painting tells the story of Kiara, an Indian nurse who moved from Dubai to the UK to follow her dream of working in the NHS.

 -